rackerlabs/rackspace-how-to/content/cloud-servers/create-and-edit-users-in-mysql.md

     ERROR 1044 (42000): Access denied for user 'test'@'localhost' to database 'mytestdb2'

-This error should occur because the `test` user only has `all` privileges for the 'mytestdb' database, and `select` privileges for everything else.
+This error occurs because the `test` user only has `ALL PRIVILEGES` for the 'mytestdb' database, and `SELECT` privileges for everything else.

 ### Drop a user